|Tips for living with macular degeneration are best given by someone who lives with the vision changes associated with this retinal eye disease.|

 Besides the example I just gave of using my thumb to feel the number of dots on measuring cups and spoons, I use my index finger rather than a knife to level off the dry ingredient I’m scooping.

 The same goes for my coffee scoop--I never even try to see the amount of coffee because my handy finger tells me.
 I identify plates and silverware by feeling the size and shape, especially useful when putting away clean dishes.

-You can use rubber bands to identify the contents of soup cans, for example, no band for your favorite tomato soup, one band for chicken noodle, and two bands for split pea.
+You can use rubber bands to identify the contents of canned food, for example, no band for your favorite tomato soup, one band for chicken noodle, and two bands for green beans.

 I use my sense of touch when I change the battery in one of my hearing aids.
 I try doing it with my eyes closed and practice has made perfect.

 In a hint similar to using a paint pen, I buy tactile bumps of different shapes, colors, and material to mark a variety of objects.
 These bumps are among the most useful things in my everyday life.

 Available at low vision stores, these bumps adhere to most surfaces, and they make it possible to find all sorts of things by touch.